Piano

 How do I memorize piano notes faster?

-Use landmarks instead of memorizing randomly.
+Use landmarks instead of random memorization.
 Find C and F from the black-key groups, then count to nearby notes.

 Last updated